Farenheith/base-project-config/README.md

-# sinon-chai-calls-assertion
+# base-project-config

-A simple assertion to validate many aspects of stub calls.
-It is supposed to use with sinon + chai.
+A project with basic configuration for reusing in another ones

 ## How it works